IHEC/ihec-assay-standards/pipelines/ChIP-Seq/encode-wrapper/readme.md

 Check singularity version with `singularity --version` to make sure it's at least `2.5.2` .

-To run ENCODE test tasks, do `./singularity_test_tasks.sh Local` .
-The output of tests will be written in ` test_tasks_results` .
+To run ENCODE test tasks, do `singularity_encode_test_tasks.sh Local try1` .
+The output of tests will be written in `test_tasks_results_try1` .
 Make sure all test pass, by looking through jsons generated.
+The first argument is the confi argument to cromwell (see ENCODE pipeline documentation).
+Only Local is currently supported.

 Run `chip.py -get` to get IHEC ChIP test data for MCF10A cell line.